Freewsad

 Let’s begin styling the button itself.
 This may look familiar to those who’ve customized native HTML buttons before, with two exceptions:

-, allowing the aforementioned shape to show through.
+• We’ll set background to transparent, allowing the aforementioned shape to show through.

 .button {